bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1-M03 is here!.md

 JavaScript backend now generates more statically checkable code, which is friendlier to JS code processing tools, like minifiers, optimisers, linters, etc.
 ## How to Try It

-<b>In Maven/Gradle:</b> Add [http://dl.bintray.com/kotlin/kotlin-eap-1.1](http://dl.bintray.com/kotlin/kotlin-eap-1.1) as a repository for the build script and your projects; use 1.1-M03 as the version number for the compiler and the standard library.
+**In Maven/Gradle:** Add [http://dl.bintray.com/kotlin/kotlin-eap-1.1](http://dl.bintray.com/kotlin/kotlin-eap-1.1) as a repository for the build script and your projects; use 1.1-M03 as the version number for the compiler and the standard library.
-<b>In IntelliJ IDEA:</b> Go to <i>Tools → Kotlin → Configure Kotlin Plugin Updates</i>, then select “Early Access Preview 1.1” in the <i>Update channel</i> drop-down list, then press <i>Check for updates</i>.
+**In IntelliJ IDEA:** Go to <i>Tools → Kotlin → Configure Kotlin Plugin Updates</i>, then select “Early Access Preview 1.1” in the <i>Update channel</i> drop-down list, then press <i>Check for updates</i>.
 Drive to Kotlin!